 We want to ensure that anyone who’s interested in attending a devopsdays is able to, and that price is not a barrier.
 So, you’ll want to keep your prices relatively low compared to many industry conferences.

-The downside is that this will require ‘official’ invoices:
+The downside is that this will require ‘official’ payment (sometimes with invoices):

 Bottom line: if you want to charge a fee (which gives you better financial protection), make sure you have considered that in your handling of the money.